 Life requires the death of behaviors that shield us from the truth.

 I am grateful to say that because I chose to face my denial about my daughter’s substance use disorder, we both are in a healthy place.
-The death of my denial led me to chose compassion, truth, and love as a means to be present for her.
+The death of my denial led me to choose compassion, truth, and love as a means to be present for her.

 Expressing Life and Death Through Art

-Artists through the ages have always used their creative sensibilities to face and respond to their own unique lives and to the world.
+Artists through the ages have always used their creative sensibilities to face and respond to their own unique lives and the world.

-Sounds dramatic, but in reality the death and subsequent revelations are often nuanced and sometimes undetectable to the naked eye.
+Sounds dramatic, but in reality, the death and subsequent revelations are often nuanced and sometimes undetectable to the naked eye.
 The only way I know is the relief, contentment, or joy I feel during or after the creative process.

 This also applies to my writing.
-Each time I tell a part of my story, the words are revealing a part of me that has died.
+Each time I tell a part of my story, the words reveal a part of me that has died.
 A part that no longer lives in the depths of my soul.
 A part wanting to be released and given to the universe so others can know the humanity that we all share.

 Image: “Rising from the Ashes”, monotype

 I chose this image mainly because of its title.
-Everyday we rise from the ashes in which a part of us has fallen away.
-I am grateful that art and writing are integral in my life’s journey, they save me everyday.
+Every day we rise from the ashes in which a part of us has fallen away.
+I am grateful that art and writing are integral in my life’s journey; they save me every day.

 Had tears reading that … and felt your love … so so so powerful